The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo:

-This isn’t my area of expertise but I’ve been told the preamps are ‘okay’ on the EVA1, not amazing.
+This isn’t my area of expertise, but I’ve been told the preamps on the EVA1 are ‘okay’—not amazing.

 However, one ‘gotcha’ that has messed with many people is that the ‘default’ setting for the audio gain is quite high and will generally lead to channel clipping.

-Also, the audio input level setting describes the level it expects to receive which many find counterintuitive as ‘-40dB’ means more gain is applied than ‘-50dB’. ‘-50dB’ is generally recommended.
+Also, the audio input level setting describes the level it expects to receive, which many find counterintuitive. ‘-40dB’ means more gain is applied than ‘-50dB’, which is generally recommended.

 5.7K recording